lukebarnard1/journal/README.md

 In this sense, journal will be seen as a use case of the Matrix protocol.
 It uses the flexibility of the Matrix protocol to embed published materials and comments with meta-data that serve to enhance the functionality of journal.

+### next.js

+Next.js is now a key component to the journal web view.
+It enables SSR (Server-Side Rendering) of pages that are rendered using React.
+This makes viewing pages snappy but keeps the benefits of being able to update the view dynamically based on user interaction and new data from the server.

 ### But what _is_ journal?
 The [demo](https://journal.lukebarnard.co.uk) shows one example of journal running in the wild.
 This currently demonstrates what viewing a blog looks like.